-Fifteen drainage sluices will be replaced under the proposed Project in Polder 35/1.
-Moreover, two sluices will be repaired under this Project.
-Only two new flushing inlets will be constructed under the proposed interventions for rehabilitation work of Polder 35/1.
-Seventeen flushing inlets will be replaced under the proposed Project in Polder 35/1.
-Besides, three old flushing inlets will be repaired.
+Four drainage sluices will be replaced under the proposed interventions of the rehabilitation works of the Polder 35/3.
+Ten new flushing inlets will be constructed under the proposed interventions for rehabilitation work of Polder 35/3.
 The details description of these sluices has been given in Table 1.1.